IBM/ibm-cloud-functions-message-hub-trigger/README.md

 3. [Clean up](#3-clean-up)

 # 1. Configure Message Hub
 Log into Bluemix, provision a [Message Hub](https://console.ng.bluemix.net/catalog/services/message-hub) instance, and name it `kafka-broker`.
-On the "Manage" tab of the Message Hub console create a topic named "in-topic".
+On the "Manage" tab of the Message Hub console create a topic named "cats-topic".

 Extract the API key and the REST URL endpoint from the "Service Credentials" tab in Bluemix.
 Use them in the commands below.